mlibre/blockchain/Matic/readme.md

 ```
 So in the first line, we read the contract file.
 In the second line, we specify compiler options.
 Like optimizer, Language, and ...
-these options work with `solc 0.7`.
+These options work with `solc 0.7`.
 Now we compile the `.sol` file using `solc.compile` function.
 For each contract in the `.sol` file, `solc` creates a key in `compiledContract.contracts['voter.sol']`.
-As we only have one contract, so we just pick the first one.
+As we only have one contract, we just pick the first one.
 Then we create an `abi.json` file. and then we return the contract, for future usages.

 > Web3 interface